 Hiring a new employee means introducing them to how your company works and training them for job-specific duties, which costs productivity time for both the new employee and those involved with training.
 There are also new employee orientation materials (manuals, handbooks, etc) costs, as well as departmental and job-specific training, materials, licenses, or certifications (internal and external) costs.

-- Lost Productivity Costs for the New Employee
+- Price of Turnover: Lost Productivity Costs for the New Employee

 Getting a new employee up to speed costs the company productivity time on behalf of both the new employee and the person(s) training the new employee.
 When the new employee is replacing a key staff member, these costs are exponentially larger.
 Consider the learning curve of the new job and time spent understanding company policies and practices, making mistakes, and the impact of a manager not being available to remaining staff.